Don’t Look Up is currently available to watch on Netflix.

 Speaking of the response, it has been so interesting to see the discourse on social media.
 I come from improv so all my improv friends are saying one thing.
 All the people I know because of being a film critic are saying another.
 And then, before even going into improv, I was at this weird stage of do I go into politics?
 Do I go into comedy?
 All those people are—it’s been interesting just to watch.

 Adam McKay: Yeah.
 It really has been interesting.
 Let me say this blanket statement before I go any further, critics should critique.
 If they don’t like a movie, say it—I support it.
-If you don’t like a movie, it doesn’t mean you don’t about climate.
+If you don’t like a movie, it doesn’t mean you don’t care about climate.
 Somehow I got social media’d into that being what I was saying, which was not what I was saying.
 I was trying to say that I’ve noticed, in general, people that are more freaked out about the state of the world really respond to this movie.
 That doesn’t mean that if you don’t respond to the movie, you aren’t freaked out about the world.
 Somehow, what I said got turned into a tautology, which social media likes to do.

 But yeah, I think if you think about it, it makes perfect sense.
 The world is so fractured.
 We’re in such a frightening time.
 I just saw Biden’s approval number is 33% in Quinnipiac, which is a pretty reputable poll.
 33%!
 Which basically means it’s like a log flume for the extreme right to just take over the government go full autocratic rule.
 Anyway, so the idea that critics would see the movie one way, members of the media would see it one way, improvisers would see it another way, climate scientists would see it another way, a guy who owns a dry cleaner shop.
 It makes perfect sense.